 There are two options for becoming a volunteer:

-A visitor volunteer is an individual or family who would like to come and be a blessing to the ministry with your labor but can only stay for a week or more and would be able to provide your own shelter, either with an RV or offsite accommodations.
+A visitor volunteer is an individual or family who would like to come and be a blessing to the ministry with your labor but can only stay for a week, and would need to be able to provide your own shelter, either with an RV or offsite accommodations.
 We are especially looking for volunteers with particular skills that you could share with the students.
 Skills such as (but not limited to):

 - Root Cellaring